dublr/dublr/OmniTokenAPI.md

 * The `increaseAllowance()` / `decreaseAllowance()` extension proposed [and adopted by OpenZeppelin](https://docs.openzeppelin.com/contracts/2.x/api/token/erc20#ERC20-increaseAllowance-address-uint256-) for mitigating the approval double-spend race condition vulnerability in ERC20.
 * The "atomic compare-and-set" approval mechanism [proposed](https://docs.google.com/document/d/1YLPtQxZu1UAvO9cZ1O2RPXBbT0mooh4DYKjA_jp-RLM/edit) for solving the same `approve`/`transferFrom` vulnerability in ERC20.
-* The time-limited token allowances mechanism [proposed](https://github.com/vrypan/EIPs/blob/master/EIPS/eip-draft_time_limited_token_allowances.md) for reducing the chance that a forgotten allowance could be sent to an attacker by a clickjacking attack.
+* A modified version of the time-limited token allowances mechanism [proposed](https://github.com/vrypan/EIPs/blob/master/EIPS/eip-draft_time_limited_token_allowances.md) for reducing the chance that a forgotten allowance could be sent to an attacker by a clickjacking attack.
+  * OmniToken uses seconds rather than number of blocks (as given in the proposal) for expiration time, since inter-block time intervals can vary.
+This is enabled by default (see below).

 ### Nonstandard behavior for mitigating vulnerabilities in token standards